 as developed by the Consortium of Support Programs for Students with Disabilities representing the postsecondary institutions of Colorado and Wyoming.
 For a copy of these documentation guidelines, please contact DSS or refer to our Documentation Guidelines web page.

 The DSS office maintains a library of resource information for students interested in disability issues such as college scholarships for disabled students, ADA facts and regulations, tips for college students with ADD and/or learning disabilities, recordings for the blind and dyslexic, and much more.

-All LCCC syllabi include information for students with disabilities on how to contact the Disability Support Services office.
+All LCCC syllabi include information for students with disabilities on how to contact Disability Support Services.